The Importance of a Site Survey in Rebuilding Your Landed Property

 🚧 3.
 What Can Go Wrong Without a Site Survey?

-Foundation errors → rework and structural instability
+Foundation errors could lead to costly rework and structural instability.

 🔧 4.
 How Hitomo Helps You Start Right

-Coordinate early with licensed surveyors
+We coordinate early with licensed surveyors to gather accurate data.

-Align the survey with your architect’s drawings
+We align the survey with your architect’s drawings to avoid discrepancies.

-Ensure no encroachment, non-compliance, or technical delays
+Our focus is on ensuring no encroachment, non-compliance, or technical delays arise during the process.

 📞 Planning a Rebuild?
 Start with the Right Foundation.